Savvythelegend/PGDocs/docs/monitoring.md

       serverName: cluster-example-rw
 ```

-!!!
-Important
+:::important
 Ensure you modify the example above with a unique name, as well as the
     correct Cluster's namespace and labels (e.g., `cluster-example`).

-!!!
-Important
+:::important
 The `serverName` field in the metrics endpoint must match one of the names
     defined in the server certificate.
 If the default certificate is in use,
     the `serverName` value should be in the format `<cluster-name>-rw`.